ravisharda/rest-client-with-retries-demo/README.md

 The [HttpClientTests](https://github.com/ravisharda/rest-client-with-retries-demo/blob/main/src/test/java/org/example/rs/http/retryingclient/HttpClientTests.java) class demos the usage of the wrapper.
 The tests use Wiremock to run a fake REST server and to provide stubbed responses.
 Each test then uses the wrapper to demonstrate a unit of functionality.

+## Future Enhancements

+1. Support for POST requests
+2. Support for additional request headers.
+Hint: Create an abstract class for requests with implementations for each method.
+3. Demonstration of use of call-specified retry config.